*This post was edited on April 11th, 2019.

 Yes, I think so because if “we” didn’t we would likely explode or at least not have cells (they are electrons and protons as well) stick together.
 But, why does some things attract to us like electricity (we become conductors), but not others like plastic?
 Maybe because gravity is a form of or due to magnetism.
 Magnetism attracts opposites positive and negative charges and thus matter is created and creates a dent or the pull-effect in the space-time fabric we call gravity.
 Plastic like humans are products of star dust and composed of same material so why would they get attracted?

-True time: the only thing constant in the universe is the speed of light.
-It bends with matter and it goes on forever just like time bends and goes on forever (if you think the universe is infinite).
+The only thing constant in the universe is the speed of light.
+It bends with matter & it goes on forever just like time “bends” and goes on forever (if you think the universe is infinite).
 So why not measure time in terms of that speed?
-Think of this scenario: Why do people in car # 1 smell something before car # 2 while driving in sequence at the same speed past a processing factory?
-We are all moving at the same speed and the time passing is the same as well for both cars?
+Think of this scenario: Why do people in car # 1 smell something before car # 2 while driving past a processing factory in sequence at the same speed?
+We are all moving at the same speed & the time passing is the same as well for both cars.
 So why?
-It is my instinct that measuring speeds and time in hours and minutes is not accurate, but light is a more stead-fast way to measure time.
-Maybe someone at NASA can comment on that 😉
+It is my instinct that measuring speeds & time in hours and minutes is not accurate, but light is a more steadfast way to measure time.
+Maybe someone at NASA can comment on that ;).
+No?
+I didn’t think so either.

 3. What if the sun was a tiny dense mass and a ball of burning gas at the same time?